Skip to main content

 • lyceum (lyceum): 2 to 3 compulsory examinations, of which the pupil takes at least one in the area of vocational education

-• upper secondary vocational education and education in conservatoires (konzervatoř): 3 compulsory examinations, where a pupil takes at least 2 examinations in the area of vocational education, one of which in the form of a practical examination or as a graduation thesis and its defence in front of the board (in conservatoires, the practical examination can take the form of a public performance)
+• upper secondary vocational education and education in conservatoires (konzervatoř): 3 compulsory examinations, where a pupil takes at least 2 examinations in the theoretical area of vocational education, and 1 in the form of a practical examination or as a graduation thesis and its defence in front of the board (in conservatoires, the practical examination can take the form of a public performance)

 A pupil can also take a maximum of two non-compulsory examinations offered by the school head.